Hampshire Down

 The Hampshire Down or Hampshire is a British breed of sheep.
-It originated in about 1829 from cross-breeding of Southdowns with the Old Hampshire breed, the Wiltshire Horn and the Berkshire Nott, all horned, white-faced sheep — these were native to the open, untilled, hilly stretch of land known as the Hampshire Downs.
+It originated in the early nineteenth century from cross-breeding of the new Southdown breed with the traditional tall, horned, white-faced sheep native to the open, untilled, chalk downland of the Hampshire Downs – the Wiltshire Horn, the Berkshire Nott and the old local Hampshire sheep.
 It is much used as a terminal sire.

 History

 John Twynam, a Hampshire farmer, crossed his then-Hampshire flock with Cotswold rams around 1829.
 The resultant half-bred rams were compact and blocky animals, and from around 1835 were sold into six or more of what were to become the first recognised pedigree Hampshire Down flocks in the United Kingdom.
-An important flock was kept at Downton Agricultural College in the late 19th-century.
+An important flock was kept at Downton Agricultural College in the late nineteenth century.

 The Southdowns had long dark brown or black legs, matured early, produced the best of mutton and a fine quality of medium wool.
 The original Hampshire was larger, coarser, but hardier, slower to mature, with inferior flesh, and a longer but coarser wool.
 The Southdown had always been remarkable for its power of transmitting its special characteristics to its progeny by other kinds of sheep, and hence it soon impressed its own characteristics on its progeny by the Hampshire.
 The horns of the original breed have disappeared; the face and legs have become dark, the frame has become more compact, the bones smaller, the back broader and straighter, the legs shorter, and the flesh and wool of better quality, while the superior hardiness and greater size, as well as the large head and Roman nose of the old breed, still remain.
 Hampshires of the 1890s matured early and fattened readily.
 They clipped from 6 to 7 pounds of wool, suitable for combing, which was longer than Southdown wool, but less fine.

 The resultant mutton had a desirable proportion of fat and lean, and was juicy and fine flavoured; the lambs were large and were usually dropped early and fed for market.
 Indeed, the Hampshire may be considered a larger and trifle coarser and hardier Southdown.
 The breed was occasionally crossed with Cotswolds, when it produced a wool more valuable for worsted manufacturers than the pure Cotswold.
 In addition to Southdown, the Hampshire likely has a dash of Cotswold blood in its composition.
 Considerable importations of the breed were made to the United States in the 18th century, but it did not become so popular as the Southdown and some other English breeds.

+The sheep have been exported to many countries on all five inhabited continents.
+The Hampshire Down has contributed to the development of many other breeds, among them the other Down breeds including the Oxford Down and Dorset Down, and also the German Schwarzköpfiges Fleischschaf, the Black-Headed Polish of Poland and the Gorki of the Russian Federation.